yuno-payments/yuno-docs/docs/SDKs/ios-sdk-integrations/headless-sdks-ios/headless-sdk-payment-ios.md

 ### Get the 3DS challenge URL

-If you are not using the `continuePayment` method, you need to redirect your customer to the challenge URL by your self.
 To get the 3DS challenge URL, you need to call the `getThreeDSecureChallenge` function, providing the `checkoutSession`.
 The `checkoutSession` is only required if you aren't using the one used to create the payment.
 Below, you will find an example of using the `getThreeDSecureChallenge` function.
 As  `getThreeDSecureChallenge` is an asynchronous function, you can use `do/catch ` to ensure you will correctly handle triggered errors.

 ```swift
 func getThreeDSecureChallenge(checkoutSession: String?) async throws -> ThreeDSecureChallengeResponse